What happens if my child refuses to attend school in Australia?

 If your child still doesn’t attend, you might receive a compulsory conference notice.
 In this meeting, an attendance plan for your child will be created.

-If absenteeism from school still continues, an infringement notice can be given, and you may be issued a fine or the Northern Territory government may then begin legal proceedings.
+If truancy still continues, an infringement notice can be given, and you may be issued a fine or the Northern Territory government may then begin legal proceedings.

-Schools have a legal responsibility to notify parents and carers about absenteeism, and to work closely with parents to support a child’s attendance.
+Schools have a legal responsibility to notify parents and carers about truancy, and to work closely with parents to support a child’s attendance.

 If a child has been absent without explanation for more than five days in a year, their school principal may contact you for an explanation.
 The principal may also request evidence or a statutory declaration from a parent for a student being regularly absent.